wheresrhys/fetch-mock/old_docs/api.md

 #### `flush()`

 Returns a `Promise` that resolves once all fetches handled by fetch-mock have resolved.
 Pass in `true` to wait for all response methods (`res.json()`, `res.text()`, etc.) to resolve too.
 Useful for testing code that uses `fetch` but doesn't return a promise.

-## Config

-On either the global or sandboxed `fetchMock` instances, the following config options can be set by setting properties on `fetchMock.config`.
-Many can also be set on individual calls to `.mock()`.

-- `sendAsJson` [default `true`] - by default fetchMock will convert objects to JSON before sending.
-This is overrideable from each call but for some scenarios e.g. when dealing with a lot of array buffers, it can be useful to default to `false`
-- `includeContentLength` [default `true`]: When set to true this will make fetchMock automatically add the `content-length` header.
-This is especially useful when combined with `sendAsJson` because then fetchMock does the conversion to JSON for you and knows the resulting length so you don’t have to compute this yourself by basically doing the same conversion to JSON.
-- `fallbackToNetwork` [default `false`] If true then unmatched calls will transparently fall through to the network, if false an error will be thrown.
-If set to `always`, all calls will fall through, effectively disabling fetch-mock. to Within individual tests `.catch()` and `spy()` can be used for fine-grained control of this
-- `overwriteRoutes`: If a new route clashes with an existing route, setting `true` here will overwrite the clashing route, `false` will add another route to the stack which will be used as a fallback (useful when using the `repeat` option).
-Adding a clashing route without specifying this option will throw an error.
-- `warnOnFallback` [default `true`] If true then any unmatched calls that are caught by a fallback handler (either the network or a custom function set using `catch()`) will emit warnings
-- `Headers`,`Request`,`Response`,`Promise`, `fetch`
-  When using non standard fetch (e.g. a ponyfill, or aversion of `node-fetch` other than the one bundled with `fetch-mock`) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations.

-Note that `Object.assign(fetchMock.config, require('fetch-ponyfill')())` will configure fetch-mock to use all of fetch-ponyfill's classes.
-In most cases, it should only be necessary to set this once before any tests run.